jjuuleeaa/CS-Summer-Research-Programs/README.md

 ## 📂 Additional Resources

-Need more?
-We’ve got extra links for you to explore:
+I’ve got even more resources here for you to explore!
+These links can help you find more research opportunities, scholarships, or general academic advice.

 | Resource                                 | Link |
 |------------------------------------------|------|